fRETfEST® Regional Song Contest

 * DENVAH BAKER-MOLLER from Rockhampton

-Thanks to all our fans and friends on Facebook and to all the entrants.
+Thanks to our guest guitarist, Rory Phillips, to all our fans and friends on Facebook and to all the entrants.
 The field was tough to split with such a high standard this year so thanks for your patience as we finalised the judging.

-Molly went on to win the grommit section of the 2017 Byron Bay BLUESFEST Busking Competition and she also the won 2017 Today's Country, 94.1 Brand New Star compeition!
+Molly went on to win the grommit section of the 2017 Byron Bay BLUESFEST Busking Competition and she also the won 2017 Today’s Country, 94.1 Brand New Star competition!

 Molly recorded her debut EP with country music artist, Shane Nicholson and she is now being played on radio.